SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 # DataMiner general database - NoSQL Database - Cassandra

-DataMiner uses Cassandra as its NoSQL ("Not only SQL") database (supported since DataMiner version 9.0.0).
+In setups with self-hosted storage, DataMiner uses Cassandra as its NoSQL ("Not only SQL") database.
 The Apache Cassandra database is a distributed NoSQL database, designed to provide high availability, scalability and performance, allowing it to handle large amounts of data.

+> [!NOTE]
+> The recommended setup for DataMiner storage is [Storage as a Service](xref:STaaS).

 ## Cassandra architecture